 In our fast-paced world, people are always on the move.
 In addition to traditional cookie booths, have your girls put on a pair of comfy shoes and put their cookies on wheels.
 Decorate a wagon, cart, or anything with wheels, and take a stroll through a popular neighborhood.

 To maximize the power of your mobile booth, do a little research, because similar to a traditional booth, time and place matter!
 Check your local weather forecast, find a fun event with lots of foot traffic, then grab your cart and go!
-During my last year of cookie sales, I didn’t have a booth scheduled for the upcoming three-day weekend, so I spent the sunny Monday off walking along the piers at Embarcadero with my mom and my dog.
+During my last year of the cookie program, I didn’t have a booth scheduled for the upcoming three-day weekend, so I spent the sunny Monday off walking along the piers at Embarcadero with my mom and my dog.
 I was surprised that even the people jogging stopped to buy cookies from my cart!

 7. Utilize the power of the Internet